 Forceful abolitionists led to heightened tensions, limits on First Amendmetn freedoms

 Abolitionists began to push more forcefully, urging “any means necessary” to defeat slavery.
 Within a few years, they would organize the Underground Railroad to help slaves escape.
 In response to mass mailings of the Liberator, North Carolina passed laws to forbid teaching blacks to read or to provide them with reading material.
 Nat Turner, an enslaved preacher, led an uprising in 1831 in Virginia, which responded by banning nighttime religious services for slaves.

 Abolitionist preaching led to heightened tensions in the North as well.
 In 1834–1835, such tensions resulted in riots in New York City and in Philadelphia.
 In the wake of these events, Alabama, Georgia, North Carolina, South Carolina, and Virginia published open letters and sent official communications to northern states urging them to control the disruptive activities of abolitionists.

-House passes gag rule to limit anti-slavery speech
+Congress passes gag rule to limit anti-slavery speech

 In response to the overwhelming submission of petitions to the U.S. House of Representatives in support of abolitionist legislation, pro-slavery and moderate anti-slavery forces banded together to pass a gag rule in the House.